Stop acquiring new debt

 With this method, you’re keeping more of the money you make each month, increasing your ability to make larger debt payments.

-Why this matters: Shifting your focus to debts with larger balances helps you save on interest.
+Why this matters: Shifting your focus to debts with larger, high-interest balances helps you save on interest.

 Step 6: Look for ways to increase your income

-If you’re still struggling with how to pay off debt on a lower income, it's important that you begin to look for and create opportunities to increase your income.
-Some easy, but time-consuming options are Uber, UberEats, Shipt, InstaCart, Turo, or DoorDash.
-I know people who make $20 an hour in small towns doing UberEats, which could make a big difference for you.
+If you’re still struggling with how to pay off debt on a lower income, you must begin to look for and create opportunities to increase your income.
+Some easy but time-consuming options are Uber, UberEats, Shipt, InstaCart, or DoorDash.
+You can also pick up more hours at your current place of employment, and/or learn a new trade or skill.

 Why this matters: Even if you only increase your income for a short period, the extra funds you earn could help you get out of debt much faster.